simonmackinnon/CertificationStudyNotes/AWS DevOps Professional/AWS-DEP-Notes.md

 			- Set thresholds periods and cooldown periods in minutes
 			- Not as flexible as Autoscaling
 	- Apps
+		- Come from Git or a HTTP endpoint
 		- Can manaully deploy app on instances
+			- Run "Deploy" command
 		- Run a command on all instances
 			- Execute Recipes (Chef Cookbooks)
 			- Update custom cookbooks